 Frederick, MD 21702

 You should contact the Counseling & Advising Office at 301.846.2471 to see about meeting with an advisor.
 You should bring your unofficial transcripts/grade reports/standardized test scores with you to your meeting with the advisor, as this will help them determine if you meet pre-requisites for registration.

 17. How do I send my other college transcripts to FCC electronically?

-If you plan to have your incoming transcript from another college sent through a third party service such as Scrip-Safe, National Student Clearinghouse, Parchment Exchange, etc. please use the following email address to ensure that your record reaches the correct office on FCC’s campus.
-The only exception would be if the chosen provider (ex. listed previously) lists Frederick Community College as a receiver you may select the institution name.
+If you plan to have your incoming official transcript from another college sent through a third party service such as Scrip-Safe, National Student Clearinghouse, Parchment Exchange, etc. please contact Melissa Ensminger for the FCC email address.
+If your chosen provider (ex. listed previously) lists Frederick Community College as a receiver you may select the institution name.
 Some services will list the institution name and some will require an email address.
 Melissa Ensminger will be able to assist you with questions regarding the sending and receiving of electronic transcripts to FCC.